Sebobo/Shel.Neos.Hyphens/README.md

 Contributions are very welcome!

 Please create detailed issues and PRs.

+**If you use this package and want to support or speed up it's development, [get in touch with me](mailto:hyphens@helzle.it).**

+Or you can also support me directly via [patreon](https://www.patreon.com/shelzle).

 ## License